 In 1955, Charles Massey, who was hunting with a 22, was found shot between the eyes by a heavy-caliber rifle bullet.
 The coroner ruled it an accidental death resulting from a ricochet.

-In January 1956, a man from Brooklyn, New York reported to police that his brother, Martin Zywotho, who he believed was searching for the Lost Dutchman Mine, had been missing for several weeks.
-A month later, the missing man’s body was found with a bullet hole above his right temple.
-Although his gun was found under the body, the death was ruled suicide.
+In January 1956, a man from Brooklyn, New York, reported to police that his brother, Martin Zywotho, who he believed was searching for the Lost Dutchman Mine, had been missing for several weeks.
+The missing man’s body was found with a bullet hole above his right temple a month later.
+Although his gun was found under the body, the death was ruled a suicide.

 In April of 1958, a deserted campsite was discovered on the northern edge of the mountain.
-At the campsite were a bloodstained blanket, a Geiger counter, a gun-cleaning kit, but no gun, cooking utensils, and some letters, from which the names and addresses had been torn from.
+At the campsite were a bloodstained blanket, a Geiger counter, a gun-cleaning kit, but no gun, cooking utensils, and some letters from which the names and addresses had been torn.
 No trace of the camp’s occupant was ever found.

-In 1959, two men by the names of Stanley Hernandez and Benjamin Ferreira thought they had found the “jackpot.”
-However, what they actually discovered was pyrite, more often called “Fool’s Gold.”
+In 1959, two men named Stanley Hernandez, and Benjamin Ferreira thought they had found the “jackpot.”
+However, they discovered pyrite, often called “Fool’s Gold.”
 But, these two were sure they had found the elusive mine.
-Whether out of greed or, some kind of dispute over how they would handle their new-found wealth, Hernandez killed his friend Ferreira.
+Whether out of greed or dispute over how they would handle their new-found wealth, Hernandez killed his friend Ferreira.

 That same year, Robert St. Marie, who was attempting to drill a hole all the way through Weaver’s Needle, was killed by prospector Edward Piper.
 Two months later, Piper was found dead.
 The cause of death was said to have been a “perforated ulcer.”

-Two more men who were hiking in the Superstitions that year became involved in some kind of dispute.
+Two more men hiking in the Superstitions that year became involved in some dispute.
 Lavern Rowlee was shot by Ralph Thomas, who reported that he had been attacked by Rowlee and shot the other man in self-defense.

 In October 1960, a group of hikers found a headless skeleton near the foot of a cliff on Superstition Mountain.
 Four days later, an investigation determined it belonged to an Austrian student named Franz Harrier.